Parental leave in the United States: Current legislation

 The US does not have a federal paid maternity and family leave act.
 Some states, however, include paid leave legislation for family members.
-States like California, New Jersey, and New York have pioneered paid leave legislature in their respective states.
-Reasons for paid leave might include higher job security for women and to reduce women's need for public assistance.
+States like California, New Jersey, and New York have pioneered paid leave legislation in their respective states.
+Reasons for paid leave might include higher job security for women and reducing women's need for public assistance.
 A study by the Institute for Women's Research has also shown that paid leave could reduce employer costs and lead to US economic growth.
 Also, paid family leave has been shown to increase the health of the family by lowering infant mortality rates.
 Paid family leave would also allow low-income families the ability to take care of their family members without having to sacrifice time and money.
 Reasons for not having a protected paid family leave policy in place might be justified by the fact that there are limited economic resources to sustain a program.
 Additionally, some may disagree with the overreach of the government in taking on the responsibility to keep families afloat on leave.
-Compared to some other countries, the US remains behind in terms of maternity leave legislature.
+Compared to some other countries, the US remains behind in terms of maternity leave legislation.

 State legislation

+As of 2025, twelve states and the District of Columbia have put into effect mandatory paid family leave programs.
+The states with paid family leave include Maryland, Washington, California, Oregon, Delaware, Maine, New York, Colorado, Connecticut, Massachusetts, Rhode Island, New Jersey, and the District of Columbia.
+In addition, New Hampshire and Vermont of implemented voluntary opt-in paid family leave programs that companies and individuals can choose to pay for.

 Many states have supplemented these federal regulations and provided more extensive maternity leave benefits, including expanding paid or flexible sick time, expanding access for workers in smaller companies or with less time on the job, right to pump that expands on federal law, and pregnancy accommodations.

 As of 2016, 12 states have enacted no additional laws or programs to support family leave before or after birth.
 Fourteen states, along with the District of Columbia, have addressed eligibility requirements by lowering the firm-size threshold from 50 or more employees down to as low as 10 employees.
 Seven other states, in addition to the District of Columbia, have adopted more generous maternity leave lengths that allow longer absences for the purpose of child-rearing.
 Moreover, some states have enacted legislation enhancing the benefits of leave programs.
+As of 2022, California, Colorado, Connecticut, the District of Columbia, Hawaii, Massachusetts, New Jersey, New Mexico, New York, Oregon, Puerto Rico, and Washington have all enacted laws requiring paid family and medical leave beyond just the basic federal laws.